This article deals with Jesus’ early ministry.

 Reading further, the ministry is laid out for us: “His evident purpose was to set forth the true, spiritual kingdom of God, and by mighty works convince men of his authority and the character of the kingdom.
 He asked for faith in himself.
 He unveiled the real character of God and his requirements for men.
 He did not apply to himself the name Messiah, for carnal minds would have too easily misunderstood it.
 He generally called himself the Son of Man.”

-Although seemingly a religious description, the above describes Jesus’ revelation—to unveil God’s true character, which will later be described as loving, assisting others toward redemption, and rendering judgment only if needed.
-God resists judgment.
+Although seemingly a religious description, the above describes Jesus’ revelation—to unveil God’s true character, which will later be revealed as loving, assisting others toward forgiveness and redemption, and rendering judgment only if needed.
+All of these previous qualities Jesus clearly demonstrates and yields the thought that God resists judgment.
+Among the people the face of God has transformed from a God who judges to one who restores—the sick are healed and the blind see.

 SON OF MAN